Even Stevens: Broadcast

 In 2009, Even Stevens began airing on Disney XD; it was removed from the channel in January 2010.

 From 2015 to 2016, Even Stevens aired on Freeform for two hours after midnight on Wednesdays as part of the That's So Throwback block.
-In the UK, Even Stevens aired on CITV (having previously been shown on CBBC) from 2009 to 2012.
+In the UK, on April 30, 2001, it was reported that the BBC had acquired terrestrial rights to air and re-air the show on CBBC with 21 episodes in 30 minute formats of the show being scheduled to first air later that same year, after having secured a deal with Fireworks Entertainment.
+All episodes of the show were eventually aired before being re-broadcast on CBBC until December 20, 2008 at 15:00pm.
+Sometime in 2009, CITV also acquired rights to the show and aired and re-aired the show until sometime in January 2013, taking it off schedule just one week before the rebrand of the channel that same year.
 The show currently is no longer airing on television.

 The series released on November 12, 2019 with the launch of Disney+ in the United States.
 It is currently not available in all territories where the platform has launched due to different distribution rights in many countries.

 Home media

 The first season of Even Stevens was made available on DVD on Region 4 in Australia and New Zealand.
 To date, no further seasons have been released on Region 4.
 Region 1 has not released any season of the series, however, the television film, The Even Stevens Movie, was made available on DVD (Full Screen only) and VHS on June 28, 2005.
 In March 2020, the complete series was made available for purchase on iTunes.
 The series finale film is available on iTunes in non-cropped widescreen.